surfaceUsed/coffee-machine-simulator/README.md

 Hyperskill project "Coffee machine simulator" (Introduction to Java).
 Stage 6/6.

 The application represents a coffee machine that can make 3 types of coffee.
-Each type requires a different amounts of ingredients to be made:
+Each type requires a different amounts of ingredients, to be made:

 Espresso: 250 ml water, 16 g coffee beans; price -> 4$.